Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 Object-oriented Programming (OOP) is a type of programming paradigm that uses abstractions to model real-world models, called Classes.
 In essence, OOP organizes code into numerous pieces that all work together.

 One of the main benefits of OOP is modularity.
 Because of this, you do *not* have to understand every single line of code in your code base.
 If you define a Class in one file, you just need to know how to create an instance of that class.
-In other words, you just need to know the Class name and its associated properties and paremeters - not all of the code in the class.
+In other words, you just need to know the Class name and its associated properties and parameters - not all of the code in the class.
 I can create a `Car()` class, and you can utilize it just by knowing the available properties and methods.

 - [Objectives]